SiamakBroomand/Learning-journal/README.md

 Day 11
 Well, this is a hard week and the week of do something without knowing it.
 It is a little bit frustrating to do something you have no idea about.
 I think this is a little weird.
 I should look more on learning on my own.
 I learnt some ideas about  constructor and event listener but still seem unknown.

+Day 13
+We learnt some good stuff about charts and local storage.
+A review on constructors.